Dallas Therapy Collective

 When I’m not at work…

-I can be found trekking around White Rock lake, taking unnecessary amounts of photos of my toddler, or snoozing on my couch with my two dogs and one cat, pretending to read a book.
+I can be found trekking around White Rock lake, taking copious amounts of photos of my toddler and baby, or falling asleep on the couch way too early (snuggled up with my dogs to the tune of true crime documentaries playing in the background).

 Article & Webinar Appearances